 Candid and AlignerCo have a lot in common.
 Both clear aligner services offer at-home teeth straightening, and both are newer to the scene than industry giant SmileDirectClub.
-But when you dig a bit deeper, there are actually some major differences between these companies’ service offerings that aren’t so apparent on the surface.
+But when you dig a bit deeper, there are actually some major differences between these companies that aren’t so apparent on the surface.

-We’re here to help you decipher these differences and hone in on the features that are most important to you.
-In this comparison review, we’ll take you on an in-depth tour of Candid and AlignerCo, and provide all the information you need to choose the best home teeth aligner for you.
+We’re here to help you decipher these differences and hone in on the features you value most.
+In this comparison review, we’ll take you on an in-depth tour of Candid and AlignerCo, providing all the information you need to choose the best home teeth aligner for you.

 Table of Contents

 Two Great Companies, but Candid Gets Our Vote

 AlignerCo is the most affordable option out there, but price is just one aspect of home aligner treatment.
 When you take everything into consideration, we believe that Candid is the more effective and convenient option.
 They go above and beyond to ensure top-quality treatment.

 Why do we rank Candid higher than AlignerCo?
 Two reasons: